point85/caliper/README.md

 ## Project Structure
 The Caliper library depends on Java 6+.
 The unit tests depend on JUnit (http://junit.org/junit4/), Hamcrest (http://hamcrest.org/), Gson (https://github.com/google/gson) and HTTP Request (https://github.com/kevinsawicki/http-request).
-The example application depends on Java 8+.
+The example application depends on Java 8+ and a JPA implementation (e.g. EclipseLink http://www.eclipse.org/eclipselink/#jpa).

-Caliper, when built with Gradle, has the following structure:
+The Caliper library and application, when built with Gradle, has the following structure:
- * `/build/docs/javadoc` - javadoc files
+ * `/build/docs/javadoc` - javadoc files for the library
- * `/build/libs` - compiled caliper.jar
+ * `/build/libs` - compiled caliper.jar library
  * `/doc` - documentation
  * `/src/main/java` - java library source files
- * `/src/main/resources` - localizable Message.properties file to define error messages and localizable Unit.properties file to define the unit's name, symbol, description and UCUM symbol.
+ * `/src/main/resources` - localizable Message.properties file to define error messages and localizable Unit.properties file to define the unit's name, symbol and description.
- * `/src/test/java` - JUnit test java source files
+ * `/src/test/java` - JUnit test java source files for the library
- * `/src/ui/java` - java source files for JPA persistency and JavaFX 8 user interface
+ * `/src/ui/java` - java source files for JPA persistency and JavaFX 8 user interface for the application
  * `/src/ui/resources` - images and XML files for for JPA persistency
  * `/database` - SQL script files for table and index generation